 The fifth course in the program, NSNE 7911 (Neonatal Respiratory Care), is a combination theory and clinical course.
 It delivers twelve weeks of guided independent study, a one-day workshop, and 40 hours of clinical practice.
 A case-study format is used to address high-risk respiratory health challenges of infants.
 Concepts or respiratory distress syndrome and bronchopulmonary dysplasia will be examined throughout the course.
 Non-invasive and invasive ventilation modalities will be explored using a developmentally supportive and family-centered care approach.

 The final course that is required prior to taking any Neonatal clinical course is NSPN 7450 (Neonatal Resuscitation [NRP]).
 This course prepares health care professionals to provide skilled neonatal resuscitation during the first moments of an infant’s life.

-Together, the first four courses in the program prepare you to begin working with stable, non-ventilated, vulnerable infants.
+Together, the first five courses in the program prepare you to begin working with stable, non-invasive and invasive ventilated, vulnerable infants.

 The remaining credits and courses in the program are electives.
-Choose electives from within the Neonatal Nursing Specialty: NSNE 7400 (Neonatal Theory), NSNE 7911 (Neonatal Respiratory Care), NSNE 7920 (Neonatal Acute Care), NSNE 7940 (Advanced Concepts in Neonatal Nursing), or Acute Care Of at Risk Newborns (ACORN).
-Choose electives from other related BCIT Specialty Nursing Programs, such as Perinatal Nursing and Pediatric Nursing.
+Choose electives from NSNE 7920 (Neonatal Acute Care), NSNE 7940 (Advanced Concepts in Neonatal Nursing).
+NSPN 7150 (The Breastfeeding Experience), or Acute Care Of at Risk Newborns (ACORN).
+Electives can be chosen from other related BCIT Specialty Nursing Programs, such as Perinatal Nursing and Pediatric Nursing.